-That means that before you choose a package it’s a good idea to determine exactly what you'll need from a broadband internet connection.
+Before you choose a package, it's a good idea to determine exactly what you'll need from a broadband internet connection.

-Broadband Deals - If you are just getting started with the internet then you will probably want an easy-to-install broadband package that offers fantastic customer care.
+Broadband deals - For those of you just getting started with the internet, you'll probably want an easy-to-install broadband package that offers fantastic customer care.

-Business Broadband Deals - If you run a business, online business broadband packages are tailored for these needs, with essential extras like fixed/static-IPs, email addresses, added security software and online storage space.
+Business broadband deals - Businesses have different needs than consumers, and online business broadband packages are tailored for these needs, with essential extras like fixed/static-IPs, e-mail addresses, added security software and online storage space.

-Mobile Broadband Deals - If you use the internet on the go and from a laptop, 3G or 4G mobile internet is a good option because it gives you broadband access wherever you are, as long as there's mobile network coverage.
+Mobile broadband deals - If you need anywhere, anytime access to the internet, 3G or 4G mobile internet is your best bet because it gives you broadband access wherever you are, as long as there's mobile network coverage.

 How fast is the internet connection?

-While there are many factors to consider with a broadband deal, perhaps the most important is the speed of the internet connection.
+While there are many factors to consider with a broadband deal, the most important is probably the speed of the internet connection.